[ Free Me From This Bond: Chapter 8 ]

 Took me quite a few years to wake up, eh, My Sweet Reptile?
 Guess I should apologize for being such a helpless slowpoke, but since I have personally gone through Hades and back again many times over, for your beloved soul and happiness (as you have for me, I do acknowledge)…don’t you think I’m worth the wait, as that is precisely how I feel about you, Most Beloved Dragon Of All Possible Dimensions?

-AFAICT, I’ve been courting you for well over five years, and thus I’ve begun entertaining the notion of a marriage proposal, as a logical next step in our delightfully sweet association.
+AFAICT, for well over five years, and thus I’ve begun entertaining the notion of a marriage proposal, as a logical next step in our delightfully sweet association.
 Here’s one scenario I’ve thought through with much deliberation:

 I approach you at a local bar, perhaps Moby Dick or more likely, The Mix; and say to your wondrous self: